microsoft/pxt/docs/targets/simulator.md

 When loading the message simulator url, MakeCode expands ``$PARENT_ORIGIN$`` with the URI-encoded origin of the editor.
 You can use this value to validate the origin of iframe messages.

+Similarly, $LANGUAGE$ will be expanded to the URI-encoded language code matching the active MakeCode language.

 Optionally, you can specify a ``localHostUrl`` that will be used in local development mode.